bocadilloproject/bocadillo/docs/guides/http/error-handling.md

 Every Bocadillo application comes with an `HTTPError` error handler.
 The default handler returns an error response with the provided `status_code` and returns the error `detail` as plain text.

-There's nothing special to `HTTPError`; it's just an exception.
-This means that you can customize this behavior by registering your own error handler for `HTTPError`.

-For convenience though, common HTTP error handlers are available in the `bocadillo.error_handlers` module:
+Of course, you can register your own error handler for `HTTPError`.
+Common `HTTPError` handlers are available in the `bocadillo.error_handlers` module:

 - `error_to_text()`: converts an exception to plain text (this is the default).
 - `error_to_html()`: converts an exception to an HTML response.